-Photo 5- Operational storm water containment ditch north of the entrance, with some minor erosion.
-The ditch appears to have adequate capacity for the upcoming winter and eventual spring runoff.
+Photo 5- Operational storm water containment ditch north of the entrance.
+The ditch was recently cleaned out and in the process of regrading in preparation for winter and eventual spring runoff.

-Photo 6- East slope of Cell 1 which was closed in 2014.
+Photo 6- East Slope of Cell 1 which was closed in 2014.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 7- East slope of Cell 1.
+Photo 7- East Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 8- East slope of Cell 1.
+Photo 8- East Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 9- East slope of Cell 1.
+Photo 9- East Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 11- East slope of Cell 1.
+Photo 11- East Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 10- North slope of Cell 1.
+Photo 10- North Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 12- - North slope of Cell 1.
+Photo 12- - North Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 13- - North slope of Cell 1.
+Photo 13- - North Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.

-Photo 14 - West slope of Cell 1.
+Photo 14 - West Slope of Cell 1.
 Slope appears to be in very good condition, well vegetated, no signs of instability or erosion, no woody vegetation, and no observed animal burrows.